TrellixVulnTeam/swahilipython_SCMU/Doc/library/crypt.rst

 To generate a hash of a password using the strongest available method and check it against the original::

-   import crypt
+   agiza crypt
-   from hmac import compare_digest as compare_hash
+   kutoka hmac agiza compare_digest as compare_hash

    hashed = crypt.crypt(plaintext)
    if not compare_hash(hashed, crypt.crypt(plaintext, hashed)):